View as PDF (Editor’s note: This is is an old copy, version 1.0, dated 2019)

-1.9 The responsibility for implementation of this policy lies with the Chair of the OAS who has the role of ‘Data Controller’ as required by General Data Protection Regulations, but in practical terms maintenance of current personal data lies with the Treasurer (who also performs the role of OAS Membership Secretary) and the Website Manager in respect of the OAS Website.
+1.9 The responsibility for implementation of this policy lies with the Chair of the OAS who has the role of ‘Data Controller’ as required by General Data Protection Regulations, but in practical terms maintenance of current personal data lies with the OAS Membership Secretary and the Website Manager in respect of the OAS Website.

 2. Personal Data Management